BrandynHamilton/HTTPayer/frontend/ARCHITECTURE.md

 - **`layout.tsx` and `page.tsx`**: These are React Server Components by default.
-  `layout.tsx` provides the base structure and wraps `page.tsx` with providers for client-side functionality. `page.tsx` then orchestrates and renders the necessary client components for interactivity.
+  `layout.tsx` provides the base structure and wraps `page.tsx` with providers for client-side functionality. `page.tsx` then orchestrates and renders the necessary client components for interactivity, including the Chainlink Functions status placeholder.
-- **`Header.tsx`**: This is a Client Component because it uses `wagmi` hooks for wallet connection and handles user interaction (button clicks).
-Its primary role regarding blockchain interaction is to enable wallet connection for potential signing requests (e.g., EIP-712/EIP-3009) that are then sent to the backend.
+- **`Header.tsx`**: Client Component for wallet connection and user interaction.
-- **`Dashboard.tsx`**: This is a Client Component because it uses `useQuery` for real-time polling and displays dynamic data, which requires client-side JavaScript.
-It consumes data from the backend's Treasury service, abstracting chain details.
-- **`PaymentDemo.tsx`**: This is a Client Component due to its interactive elements (`useState`, button clicks) and its need to make client-side API calls to the HTTPayer orchestration service.
-It focuses on the HTTP 402 flow, not direct blockchain calls.
+- **`Dashboard.tsx`**: Client Component for live balances and system status (CCIP, treasury), using real API integration.
+- **`PaymentDemo.tsx`**: Client Component for interactive x402 payment demo,
+  using real API integration for the `/httpayer` endpoint.
+- **`ChainlinkFunctionsStatus.tsx`**: Client Component that provides a static, narrative-supporting placeholder for Chainlink Functions integration.
+It displays a prominent title, concise description (from the demo script), and a status indicator ("In Development").
+This component is integrated into `page.tsx` to visually acknowledge ongoing/future Chainlink Functions work for hackathon/demo alignment.
 - **Server Actions (e.g., in `app/actions.ts`)**: These functions can be directly imported and called from Client or Server Components.
 They execute exclusively on the server, allowing for direct database or external API